The Floor (Australian game show)

-The Floor is game show that premiered on Nine Network on 28 April 2025.
-Hosted by Rodger Corser, the series is an adaptation of the Dutch format created by John de Mol.
-Contestants challenge adjacent opponents in timed duels, aiming to take over their squares and expand their territory.
+The Floor is a game show that premiered on Nine Network on 28 April 2025.
+It is currently being hosted by Rodger Corser.
+The series is an adaptation of the Dutch format created by John de Mol.
+Contestants challenge adjacent opponents in timed duels, aiming to take over their opponents' squares and expand their own territory.
 The game progresses as players choose opponents and categories, with the ultimate goal of controlling the entire floor to win the grand prize of $200,000.

-The first season aired episodes twice weekly, on Mondays and Tuesdays at 7:30pm.
 The first season featured 81 contestants on a 9x9 grid.
 On 24 October 2024, it was announced that Nine had ordered the series' first season at their 2025 upfronts.
 Nine began applications for the second season's casting on 20 May 2025 after the success of the first.
-The second season will air in April of 2026 with the same host.
+The second season premiered on 19 April 2026 with the same host.
+A third season was announced in September 2026 which will premiere in 2027.